-The Recordkeeper may charge a fee to the Unitholder to effect a transfer of Units among classes.
-As at the date of this Offering Memorandum, transfers between Class B and Class F Units will generally be permitted, subject to such transfers being in compliance with applicable securities laws.
-None of the Trustee, the Manager or the Fund shall have any obligation to ensure that any transfer of Units among classes is made in accordance with applicable securities legislation, that any necessary filings with regulatory bodies having jurisdiction are made, or that any taxes payable in respect of a transfer among the classes, if any, are so paid.
+The Recordkeeper may charge a fee to the Unitholder to effect a transfer of Units among the classes.
+None of the Trustee, the Manager or the Fund shall have any obligation to ensure that any transfer of Units is made in accordance with applicable securities legislation, that any necessary filings with regulatory bodies having jurisdiction are made, or that any taxes payable in respect of a transfer are so paid.